 SENATOR HENSLEY . .
-Sëeks U.S. House seat Federation of Natives back in 1966, as well as the Northwest Alaska Native Association.
+Seeks U.S. House seat

+Federation of Natives back in

+1966, as well as the Northwest Alaska Native Association.
 Elected that year to the Alaska House of Representatives, he was sent on to the Senate by his constituents in 1970.for a four-year term.
-He has taken a keen interest in Native Educa-tional problems and centers for the elderly in rural villages.
-Hensley views the federal government's proposal to withdraw 83 million areas as a proposition that has ignored input by Alaskans - a situation he vows to correct.
+He has taken a keen interest in Native Educational problems and constructional the elderly in rural villages. tional problems and centers for the Democratically controlled House to defend vigorously Alaska's interest and to pro-mote effective solutions to our problems.

+Hensley views the federal government's proposal to with-draw 83 million areas as a proposition that has ignored input by Alaskans - a situation he vows to correct.
 At stake are mineral and timber development, he says, as well as tourism.

-"It will be important to rally the Democratically controlled House to defend vigorously Alaska's interest and to promote effective solutions to our problems.
-A soft-spoken, effective legislator, Hensley earned a degree in political science at George Washington University in Washington, D. C. from 1963-66.
-Since then he has returned to the Capital some 70 times on legislative business concerning to Native people and the state. the Native people and the state.
-Miller Aims for U.S. Senate State Senate President Terry Miller of North Pole is seeking the Republican nomination for the U.S. Senate.
+"It will be important to rally problems."
+A soft-spoken, effective legis-lator, Hensley earned a degree in political science at George Washington University in Wash-ington, D. C. from 1963-66.
+Since then he has returned to the Capital some 70 times on legislative business concerning the Native people and the state.

+Miller Aims for U.S. Senate

+State Senate President Terry Miller of North Pole is seeking the Republican nomination for the U.S. Senate.
-The 32 year-old Miller waited probably longer than he would have liked to announce his candidacy because his decision hinged on what direction former governor and Secretary of the Interior Walter J. Hickle would Miller announced two days after Hickel said he would seek the governorship.
-If Hickel had

-SEN. TERRY MILLER ...
-Seeks U.S. Senate seat chosen to run for the Senate, it was generally believed that Milier would have chosen to try for the governor's seat.
-The relationship between the The relationship between the federal and state government will be paramount in the young legislator's campaign.
-He said, "In one instance, the federal government seems intent upon interfering in every little domestic desirior, which girls titlly be intertering in every little domes-tic decision which rightfully be-longs to the people of this state."
-Yet, he points out, "We see one example of (federal ne-glect)... in the case of the almost criminal federal failure to protect our state's fishermen and fisheries resources from foreign encroachment."
-As young as he is, Miller has a long record of experience behind him.
-He was elected to the North Star Borough Assembly at age 20 and won a state house seat in 1966.
-In 1968 he was elected to the Senate and was named Senate president in 1972.
-If he captures the nomination, Miller will most likely face in-cumbent Senator Mike Gravel.
-In his announcement speech he blasted the incumbent for being "too busy in other pursuits to properly perform his duties as a United States Senator for Alaska" Miller is generally placed in the liberal wing of the GOP, Egan Expected To Announce Incumbent Gov. William A. Egan is fully expected to announce his intentions to seek a fourth, four-year term as chief executive of the State of Alaska.
+The 32 year-old Miller waited probably longer than he would have liked to announce his candidacy because his decision hinged on what direction former governor and Secretary of the Interior Walter J. Hickle would take chosen to run for the Senate, it was generally believed that Milier would have chosen to try for the governor's seat.
+The relationship between the federal and state government will federal and state government will be paramount in the young legislator's campaign.
+He said, "In one instance, the federal government seems intent upon interfering in every little domes-tic decision which rightfully be-longs to the people of this state."
+Yet, he points out, "We see one example of (federal ne-glect), ... in the case of the almost criminal federal failure to protect our state's fishermen and protect our state's fishermen and fisheries resources from foreign encroachment."